sam-data-analysis/ecommerce-sales-analysis/README.md

 ### Insight

-A small proportion of products generates a large share of revenue.

-This supports the **Pareto principle** often seen in retail:

-- Focus inventory on high-performing products
-- Reduce low-performing SKUs
+Revenue is distributed across a wide range of products rather than being concentrated in a few best sellers.

+The top 10 products generate only a small share of total revenue, indicating that many SKUs contribute meaningfully to overall sales.

+This suggests the business relies on a **broad product catalogue rather than a few dominant items.**

 ---